Faculty Accomplishments 2016-17

 • Resting State Functional Magnetic Resonance Imaging Processing Techniques in Stroke Studies

-Lecturer, Stuart Jobrack
+Lecturer, Stewart Jobrack

 Ohio State Marion Anthropology Lecturer, Stewart Jobrack successfully defended his dissertation, "Being Lao: An Ethnographic Study of a Lao-American Buddhist Temple," Wednesday, February 8th, and is slated to receive his doctorate from The Ohio State University at spring commencement.